-At the foot of the Mount Ventoux Caromb is a quiet and charming village.
-Steeped in tradition and is the ideal place for those who would like a holiday away from the masses.
-A Caromb holiday offers visitors the chance to relax in stunning surroundings with a several activities available for the more energetic in the group.
-A Caromb holiday rental provides all of the comforts that you would expect of a hotel with the added bonus of some stunning scenery.
+At the foot of Mont Ventoux, Caromb is a quiet and charming village.
+Steeped in tradition, this is the perfect place for those who want a vacation away from the crowds.
+Caromb offer vacationers the opportunity to relax in beautiful surroundings with several activities available.
+A vacation home in Caromb offers all the comforts you would expect from a hotel with an added bonus: stunning scenery.

 Set on the edge of the beautiful Vaucluse plateau and close to the prestigious Côte du Rhône wine villages, Carpentras is a lively Provençal town between the Mont Ventoux and the Luberon Valley is a paradise for cyclists and wine-lovers.